5 from 6 votes

 Ingredients to make the chicken thigh tray bake laid out on a pale blue background and labelled.

-I love tossing bone in chicken thighs in the oven, as they have the tastiest flavour.
+• Bone in Chicken Thighs: I love tossing bone in chicken thighs in the oven, as they have the tastiest flavour.
 However, you can also use this recipe for boneless chicken thighs, chicken drummies, or chicken breasts.
 You will need to adjust the bake time for different cuts of meat.

-You can use butter or avocado oil instead if you don’t have olive oil on hand for bone in skin on chicken thigh recipes.
-Both will help create yummy, crispy skin.
+• Olive Oil: You can use butter or avocado oil instead if you don’t have olive oil on hand for chicken thigh bone in recipes.
+Both will help create lovely, crispy skin.

 See the recipe card for full information on ingredients and quantities.